-Experts debate how to restore trust in police at congressional hearing
+Experts debate how to restore trust in police

 Washington — Trust in local police agencies could be restored by shifting the “warrior” mentality long embedded in law-enforcement training to one of community “guardianship,” a policing expert told lawmakers here Tuesday.

 “This is not a kinder, gentler way of doing the job.
 It’s just the opposite,” said Susan Lee Rahr, former sheriff of King County, Washington, and a member of President Barack Obama’s policing task force.

 “We’ve actually increased our firearms training.
 We increased our defensive-tactics training, because we want to create strong, effective police officers who have the confidence that they don’t have to behave in an intimidating manner.

 “When we were too focused on the boot camp method of training, it detracted from our ability to train officers to be critical thinkers.”

 House Judiciary Committee members questioned Rahr and other experts Tuesday about policing standards and training to reduce officer misconduct, improve accountability and ease tensions between law enforcement and minority communities.

 Sheriff David A. Clarke Jr. of Milwaukee County, Wisconsin, said transforming the police profession won’t address the “underclass subculture” that often leads to black-on-black crime.

 “It starts by asking why we need so much assertive policing in the American ghetto.
 Are police officers perfect?
 Not by any stretch of the imagination,” said Clarke, who is black.